The-Duat/Nile/pages/miz.md

 `miz info source` - Links you to the GitHub.

-`miz info creator` - Links you to the sudev website.
+`miz info creator` - Links you to the Duat website.

 `miz info uilist` - Prints the full list of preset DE/WM installs.